-Toward the end of pre-spawn, small crank-baits will provide action.
+Toward the end of pre-spawn, small crankbaits will provide action.
 The 2-inch size lure is preferred because smallmouths select relatively small-sized food items.
-Crayfish colored crank-baits seem to be the best, particularly on the numerous rocky land points in West Lake Okoboji.
+Crayfish colored crankbaits work best, particularly on the numerous rocky land points in West Lake Okoboji.

-One of the best lures for summer fishing is a crank-bait; those resembling the color, size, and action of a crawfish are preferred.
-When using crank-baits in water deeper than 10 to 12 feet, a split shot must be placed in front of the lure in order to make the lure run deep.
+A crankbait is one of the best lures for summer fishing; those resembling the color, size and action of a crayfish are preferred.
+When using crankbaits in water deeper than 10 to 12 feet, a split shot may be placed in front of the lure to make it run deep.

 Fall is one of the best fishing periods for smallmouth bass.
 The fish are closely associated with shallow rock reefs in 10 to 15 feet of depth.
-Crank-baits are still the preferred lure, but they must be deep-diving models.
-Leadheads run a close second, and at this time of year they should be tipped with a minnow.
+Crankbaits are still the preferred lure, but they must be deep-diving models.
+Leadheads run a close second, and should be tipped with a minnow this time of year.
 Minnow shaped plugs that imitate bait-fish are the third choice for fall smallmouth.
+Angling Tips

 The large watersheds of most Iowa smallmouth streams can cause rapid deterioration of water clarity after heavy rainfall.
 Spinner-baits or rattling crankbaits are the best lures to use when turbidity limits clarity to 6-inches or less.
 Another option when fishing turbid water conditions is to use lures of colors most easily seen under low light conditions.
 Best colors include chartreuse, brown, and black or lures with silver or gold reflecting flakes.